linkedsemi/audio_play_demo/README.md

 **For clients, please follow the steps below to compile.**

-1. Git clone audio_play_demo locally based on user repository url.
+1. Download the audio_play_demo zip file then unzip it.
+Another way is fetching audio_play_demo with the repository url by git.

-1. Use command "git submodule update --init --depth=1" to fetch other submodule(LS_SDK).
+1. Unzip the zip file of LS_SDK or use command "git submodule update --init --depth=1" to fetch it.

 1. Modify user_audio_config.h, and copy the corresponding lib file(app/libs/lib_audio_play_xxx.o) to "LS_SDK/soc/arm_cm/le501x/bin", if can be found.
 Remember renaming it to "lib_audio_play.o" after copy.
 Try to contact the AE/FAE if no corresponding lib file can be found.